cyberark/conjur-openapi-spec/README.md

 This project requires Docker and access to DockerHub.

-The OpenAPI Specification is compatible with [Conjur OSS v1.9+](https://github.com/cyberark/conjur).
+The OpenAPI Specification is compatible with [Conjur Open Source v1.9+](https://github.com/cyberark/conjur).
 Clients are generated using [OpenAPI Generator v4.3.1](https://github.com/OpenAPITools/openapi-generator/tree/v4.3.1).

 ### Use With Conjur Enterprise